Bengali cuisine: Adda

-Adda (আড্ডা) is a traditional Bengali means of socialising over food during the work day.
+Adda (আড্ডা) is a traditional Bengali means of socialising over food during the workday.
 Food taken during adda consists usually of mishti or sweetmeats, tea, and coffee, although heartier meats such as fried fish may be brought out as well.

-The adda saw a rise during the colonial era among the Bhadralok guild members to meet and talk about a range of topics:"You could be discussing Charles and Camilla's marriage this moment, and the next moment you're swinging over to the latest cricket series between India and Pakistan, and then swing back to the recent controversy over Tagore."
+The adda saw a rise during the colonial era among the Bhadralok guild members to meet and talk about a range of topics:

+You could be discussing Charles and Camilla's marriage this moment, and the next moment you're swinging over to the latest cricket series between India and Pakistan, and then swing back to the recent controversy over Tagore.

 Being a hobby for artisans, women were largely secluded from adda, a sentiment that has begun to disappear with the democratisation of adda and women occupying a larger space in social life.
 For this reason, adda was seen as a refuge "...from the home, a neutral rendezvous away from both the perceived drudgery of the workplace and domesticity".

 In the post-colonial era, the adda has been fading due to the more rigid structure of work and exploitative perceptions of unnecessary laziness.
 This has inspired a sizeable movement of Bengalis who believe it integral to the idea of lyadh, or doing nothing to relax and recharge.
 However, adda does still exist, being attended during vacation time or after work at clubs or coffee shops.
 The tradition even has an equivalent to the Greek symposium, as students may meet for a study session over food or have a teacher teach in a more relaxed environment.

 Sylhet

 Sylhet boasts a variation of the famous pilaf dish – Akhni polao – in which the rice is cooked after and the chicken pieces are cut.
 Commonly consumed varieties of meat include beef, chicken, mutton and duck/goose in dishes such as Hash O Bash.
 They also proudly hold the heritage of Beef Hatkora, a rice dish consisting of a wild citrus fruit not found in other parts of Bengal.

 During the British period, biscuits and loaves were introduced in Sylhet and received popularity within the Muslim community.
-The middle-class Hindus of Cachar and Sylhet however were very suspicious of biscuits and breads as they believed they were baked by Muslims.
-In one occasion, a few Hindus in Cachar caught some Englishman eating biscuits with tea which caused an uproar.
-The information reached the Hindus of Sylhet and a little rebellion occurred.
+The middle-class Hindus of Cachar and Sylhet, however, were very suspicious of biscuits and breads, as they believed they were baked by Muslims.
+On one occasion, a few Hindus in Cachar caught some Englishman eating biscuits with tea, which caused an uproar.
+The information reached the Hindus of Sylhet, and a little rebellion occurred.
 In response to this, companies started to advertise their bread as "machine-made" and "untouched by (Muslim) hand" to tell Hindus that the breads were "safe for consumption".
-This incident is mentioned in Bipin Chandra Pal's autobiography and he mentions how gradually culinary habits of Hindus eventually changed.
+This incident is mentioned in Bipin Chandra Pal's autobiography, and he mentions how gradually culinary habits of Hindus eventually changed.